protontypes/open-source-in-environmental-sustainability/_sources/chapters/methodology.md

 - Follow at least one aspect of the Open Sustainability Principles
 - Preserve natural ecosystems and mitigate climate & environmental change through open technology, methods, data, intelligence, knowledge or tools
 - Be used beyond the project's main developers.
-Be structured and documented so that it can be reused and extended by others.Be published under an open source licence.
+Be structured and documented so that it can be reused and extended by others.
+- Be published under an open source licence.

-- The project dataset is entirely machine-generated based on data from OpenSustain.tech and the metadata from the GitHub API.
+The project dataset is entirely machine-generated based on data from OpenSustain.tech and the metadata from the GitHub API.
 The methodology and code with which the data is parsed and analysed can be found in the [AwesomeCure](https://github.com/protontypes/AwesomeCure) repository.
 Various strategies were piloted to include as many projects as possible in data collection based on multiple keywords in relation to sustainable technology and environmental sustainability:

 - Searching OSS platforms like Gitlab, Github, Bitbucket or Zenodo
 - Mining scientific papers for terms like git, and searching in each paper’s keyword dictionary Using search engines for OSS, such as Libraries.io; and package managers such as PyPi or CRAN